signalfx/entity-etl/README.md

 ### Limitations
 * Please note that the entities data may be available with a delay which is dependent on current load on SignalFx system.
-The sample implementation accounts for the delay.
+Entity ETL script implementation accounts for the delay.
 * Depending on the source of the data, the updates of the metadata may be extracted by SignalFx with a delay.
 For example, for sources based on cloud providers' APIs, the usual pull interval is 15 minutes.